Preferred spellings and usage

 - UTC Campus Advisory Board; Campus Advisory Board; the Board

 Following are on the editors' list of words not to be used in University publications.
-To avoid needlessly formal or jargon words, as a general rule, if you wouldn’t use a word in conversation, don’t use it in writing.
+To avoid needlessly formal or jargon words, if you wouldn’t use a word in conversation, don’t use it in writing.

 - “A number of times…” If there is a number, use it.
 Don’t write “a number of…”

 - Additionally Memo jargon.
-Just write and or also, the way most people talk.
+Just write and or also, the way people talk.

 - And/or Bureaucratic jargon, choose one word or the other.